alejolcc/contacts-demo/README.md

 # Contacts

-A sample REST app that implement a CRUD API
+A sample REST app that implements a CRUD API

 ## About

-This is a demo project for educational purpouses.
+This is a demo project for educational purposes.
 Implement an application built over Cowboy server through Plug adapters, and Ecto framework like wrappers around the data store.
 In this case the data store is a Postgres database.

 We use Cowboy because is the defacto and most used HTTP server for Erlang/OTP.
 It is optimized for low latency and low memory usage, and because it uses Ranch for managing connections, Cowboy can easily be embedded in any other application.